JeelM/EECS4222_Project_1/tutorials/01-requirements.md

 $ ssh-copy-id eecs@192.168.0.101
 ```

-## Give 'eecs' user some priviledges
+## The 'eecs' user on Ubuntu VMs
-For some of the commands, you need to write `sudo` to run the command with the root access. `sudo` asks password from the user.
-By adding `eecs ALL=(ALL) NOPASSWD:ALL` at the end of the sudoers file, eecs user won't have to enter password when writing sudo.
+For some of the commands, you need to use `sudo` to run the command with the root access. `sudo` asks password from the user.
+By adding `eecs ALL=(ALL) NOPASSWD:ALL` at the end of the sudoers file, eecs user won't have to enter password each time using `sudo`.

 ```sh
 # open sudoers file